subhakut/Whatsapp_Development/README.md

 # Whatsapp_Development
-this repository is to create a chat application.
+this repository is to develop a chat application.